aboutlan/XANavBarTransition/README.md

 ## Contact

-If you have problems during use, please submit an issue to me or [@关于岚](https://weibo.com/daxiec)。Welcome to contact me，Thank you！
+If you have problems during use, please submit an issue to me or [@关于岚](https://weibo.com/daxiec)。Welcome to contact me！